Brad Falchuk: Personal life

 In 1997, as a student at the American Film Institute, Falchuk co-founded the arts education nonprofit Young Storytellers with Mikkel Bondesen and Andrew Barrett, in response to cutbacks in funding for creative arts programs in Los Angeles Unified School District.
-As of 2017, Falchuk served on the Young Storytellers advisory board of directors.
+Falchuk previously served on the Young Storytellers advisory board of directors.

 Falchuk's brother, Evan Falchuk, founded the United Independent Party and was a candidate for governor in the 2014 Massachusetts gubernatorial election.

 In 2008, Falchuk was diagnosed by his father and brother's medical consulting firm as having a serious problem with his spinal cord.
 After undergoing emergency spinal surgery, he made a full recovery, and his experience inspired parts of the Glee episode "Wheels".

 Falchuk's first wife was television producer Suzanne Bukinik, whom he began dating in 1994.
-The couple were married in 2002 and had two children.
+The couple married in 2002 and have two children together.
 They filed for divorce in 2013.

-Falchuk had met actress Gwyneth Paltrow on the set of Glee in 2010, and they began dating in 2014 when his first marriage ended.
+Falchuk met actress Gwyneth Paltrow on the set of Glee in 2010, and they began dating in 2014.
 The couple went public with their relationship in April 2015 at a birthday party after months of speculation.
-On January 8, 2018, Paltrow and Falchuk announced they had become engaged.
+On January 8, 2018, Paltrow and Falchuk announced their engagement.
 Their wedding was held on September 29, 2018, in The Hamptons on Long Island.

 Falchuk and Paltrow practice Transcendental Meditation together.